51st-Vfw/JAFDTC/doc/README.md

 Currently, JAFDTC supports A-10C Warthog, AV-8B Harrier, F-14A/B Tomcat, F-15E Strike Eagle,
 F-16C Viper, F/A-18C Hornet, and Mirage M-2000C airframes.

+> Most of the development effort has been focused on the Warthog and Viper.
+Support for
+> other airframes may be limited due both to development time as well as module availability.

 ### Overview

-In JAFDTC, a *Configuration* is composed of multiple *System Configurations*, or *Systems*, that each correspond to systems (strangely enough) in an airframe such as radios, countermeasures, navigation, and so on. *Configurations* and *Systems* are **unique** to a specific airframe, though different airframes may have systems that provide similar functionality.
+In JAFDTC, a *Configuration* is made up of multiple *System Configurations*, or *Systems*, that each correspond to systems (strangely enough) in the airframe.
+Each system has a set of *Parameters* that JAFDTC can set.
+For example, a configuration might include systems such as countermeasures, communications, or navigation.
+A communication system might have parameters that specify the frequency mapped to a preset button.
+The set of *Configurations*, *Systems*, and *Parameters* are **unique** to a specific airframe, though different airframes may have similarities.

 Each configuration has a unique name identifies the configuration in the user interface.
 This name is set up when the configuration is first created and may be changed later.